-For example, add two including "dot"-pins to the node and delete all of the others (by RMBclicking on them and selecting the 'Remove Detail Pin' option).
-Choose their types as Moveable and Moving.
-Promote the 'Moving' detail to a 'TempMoving' variable - or you'll get yourself too much "noodles".
+For example, add two including "dot"-pins to the node and delete all of the others (by RMB-clicking on them and selecting the 'Remove Detail Pin' option).
+Choose their types as D_Moveable and D_Moving.
+Promote the Moving detail to a TempMoving variable - or you'll get yourself too much "noodles".
 From the 'Subjective' output pin drag a 'Get Actor' pure function.
 That is also provided by Apparatus and returns the actor that is currently being processed.
 From this function's output drag a 'AddActorLocalOffset' node.
-From the 'D_Moving' pin drag the 'Direction' variable and make 'Select' block to easily choose the corresponding vector depending on the direction currently active in the detail.
+From the D_Moving pin drag the 'Direction' variable and make 'Select' block to easily choose the corresponding vector depending on the direction currently active in the detail.
 'Left and 'Right' cases are split into components and fill the Y-component of the left-side case with the 'Speed' variable obtained from the 'Moveable' detail and multiplicated by the 'GlobalDelta' variable.
 For the right-side case use the same value just with an opposite sign.
 Below your 'AddActorLocalOffset' node place the deactivation of the 'TempMoving' detail be setting its state 'Enabled' to false.
 After all the above actions you should have something like that:

 What's actually going on here?
-As you may remember, we defined how we determine our keyboard input at some previous step.
-Here we just move each actor with the pointed details over their local Y-axis (for the camera view, it's actually moving to the left if Y-axis is > 0 and moving to the right otherwise).
+As you may remember, we defined how we determine our keyboard input at some previous step (by adding a D_Moving details).
+Here we just move each actor with the pointed details (D_Moving & D_Moveable, only the pawn in the scene have this set) over their local Y-axis (for the camera view, it's actually moving to the left if Y-axis is > 0 and moving to the right otherwise).
 So, depending on the direction we obtained from the 'Moving' detail we move an actor across the scene.
-After doing so, we disable the Moving detail, so it won't be moving to the side anymore.
+After doing so, we disable the D_Moving detail, so it won't be moving to the side anymore.
 Good.
 But what will happen when the player presses a D or a A key a second time?
 Do you remember the checkbox we pinned?
 The 'Reuse Disabled' in fact means that if the 'Subjective' has a disabled detail then the function will enable it and return as its output instead of creating a new one.
 So now you can run the game and check if it works.
 Use A & D keys to move the box around.